Insulinoma Medication

 Medication Summary

 Diazoxide is the drug of choice because it inhibits insulin release from the tumor.
 Adverse effects must be treated with hydrochlorothiazide.
-In patients not responsive to or intolerant of diazoxide (10%), somatostatin may be indicated to prevent hypoglycemia.
+In patients not responsive to or intolerant of diazoxide (10%), a somatostatin analog may be indicated to prevent hypoglycemia.

 Hyperglycemic agents